 Susan and Tom invited us out for a celebratory dinner, and we met at Pineapples for a really delicious meal.

 Our AirBNB provided us with an amazing breakfast – waffles (a special treat for David) a tropical fruit platter, and continental offerings.
 A great start to a Hawaiian visit.
 Did you know that passion fruits are known as lilikois here?
-My favorite was lychees, which our host said are going out of season, and when I enthusiastically finished them off she brought me another bowl!
+My favorite was lychees, which our host said are going out of season.
+When I enthusiastically finished them off she brought me another bowl!

-We picked up our rental car at the airport and made our first stop at Carlsmith Beach, which I read is the best place to spot sea turtles.
-We didn’t see any, but it was beautiful.
+We picked up our rental car at the airport and made our first stop for our Big Island road trip at Carlsmith Beach, which I read is the best place to spot sea turtles.
+No turtles were around while we were there, but it was beautiful.
 We also drove down Banyan way, where we spotted our first mongoose (an invasive species here in Hawaii).

-After a traditional Hawaiian lunch of poke from Suisan Fish Market, we headed off for our big activity of the day – the Hawai’i Volcano National Park.
+After lunch we headed off for our big activity of the day – the Hawai’i Volcano National Park.
 This park is home to Kīlauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive shield volcano.
-We watched a free 20-minute video about the history of Hawai’i, where we learned that the Hawaiian islands were formed by the earth’s crust moving over the volcano….sort of like the belt on an assembly line forming Hershey kisses from underneath.
+We watched a free 20-minute video about the history of Hawai’i.
+The video taught us that the Hawaiian islands were formed by the earth’s crust moving over the volcano….sort of like the belt on an assembly line forming Hershey kisses from underneath.
 In fact, the next Hawaiian island is already forming on the ocean floor.

-The park is open 24 hours a day and your pass is good for a week, so we had plenty of time to explore, and we started by driving all the way down Chain of Craters Road.
-The drive took us through many environments – lush tropical rain forests, the arid Kaʻū Desert, and most interestingly the rugged and dark landscapes of old lava flows.
-Most of the lava flows were labeled with the year of the flow, so you could see how the vegetation was growing back from 1969 versus 1986.
+The park is open 24 hours a day and your pass is good for a week.
+That gives you plenty of time to see the whole park.
+We started by driving all the way down Chain of Craters Road.
+The drive took us through many environments – lush tropical rainforests, the arid Kaʻū Desert, and the rugged and dark landscapes of old lava flows.
+Most of the lava flows were labeled with the year of the flow.
+This was pretty neat as you could see how the vegetation was growing back from 1969 versus 1986.

-The end of the drive has a small parking area, where you can see the Hölei Sea Arch and the smoke from the current lava flow.
-It’s a 5 mile walk to where the lava flow meets the ocean (the west side), which we opted not to do.
+The end of the drive has a small parking area.
+A short hike away is the Hölei Sea Arch, and during the walk, you can see the smoke from the current lava flow.
+It’s a 5-mile walk to where the lava flow meets the ocean (the west side), which we opted not to do.
 But we did walk about 15 minutes until we got to a large rocky protrusion that we could climb up and look down the coast from.

-Back on the road we stopped to see the Pu‘u Loa Petroglyphs.
+Back on the road, we stopped to see the Pu‘u Loa Petroglyphs.
 This area contains over 23,000 graphics carved into the rocks by the native peoples.
-In particular, when a child was born, the family journeyed to this location to carve a small hole sand bury the umbilical cord of the child.
+In particular, when a child was born, the family journeyed to this location to carve a small hole and bury the umbilical cord of the child.

 Our stomachs were grumbling, so we drove to the nearby town of Volcano to have dinner at the Kilauea Lodge.
-Then, back to the park for a nighttime viewing of the Halema‘uma‘u Crater, where lava boils and glows in the night.
-It was amazing to just stand there and watch the lava harden, and then the crust break apart as the lava below bubbled.
+Then, back to the park for a nighttime viewing of the Halema‘uma‘u Crater.
+The lava boils and glows in the night, which is amazing to watch.
+You can see the lava harden, and then the crust breaks apart as the lava below bubbles.

 We drove off to our Airbnb – I made a rookie mistake.
 I booked an Airbnb near the lava flow, but, of course, you have to drive ALL THE WAY AROUND the lava flow, which takes an hour from the visitor’s center.
 However, the drive was pretty worth it.
 The AirBNB was the closest house to the lava flow on the east side (roughly 4 miles away) and built on the old lava flow.
 It also survived a lava flow, and we could see the glowing lava flowing down the mountainside from our porch.
 Do yourself a favor and look at the photos they have on the listing.
 AMAZING.

-If I had planned better, this is the side to make the trek to the lava flow because there are hundreds of bikes for rent at the end of the road.
+If I had planned better, this is the side to make the trek to the lava flow.
+There are hundreds of bikes for rent at the end of the road.
 We arrived too late to rent a bike to go see the flow at night.

 Tuesday we got up and had a fantastic breakfast at the Tin Shack on our way back to the park.
 We had to pass by the park anyway to head to Kona, so we stopped to view the crater during the day.
 There were only a handful of people at the crater, so we got to eavesdrop on a private tour.

-The rest of Tuesday was a designated beach day.
-First we drove to the Punalu’u Black sand Beach.
-It was easy to get to and had services (picnic benches, restrooms, lifegaurds…).
+The rest of Tuesday was a designated beach day for our Big Island road trip.
+First, we drove to the Punalu’u Black Sand Beach.
+It was easy to get to and had services (picnic benches, restrooms, lifeguards…).
 The sand was truly gorgeous, and we enjoyed sitting back to relax for a little while.

 Black sand beaches hold a special place in our heart, as David proposed to me on a black sand beach in Costa Rica.

-We had a picnic of sandwiches we got from the Punalu’u Bake Shop, including our first taste of malasadas, a Portuguese fried dough treat.
+We had a picnic of sandwiches we got from the Punalu’u Bake Shop, including our first taste of malasadas.
+Malasadas are a Portuguese fried dough treat, usually stuffed.
 I went for a full swim, and it was the first time in a long time to really swim (with the exception of New Zealand which was really too cold to enjoy).

 On the truck ride back, the driver stopped at a nearby shoreline and picked up a big handful of emerald green sand to show us.
 That shore was just small and rocky, not really a beach or place to hang out at all.

 Thanks to a FB page follower, we know the story behind the colors: “The green grains in the sand are indeed made of the mineral olivine, a magnesium-iron silicate eroding out of the beds of Pu’u Mahana (the volcano that encircles the beach) and concentrated by wave action because it is denser.
 Olivine is also known as peridot, which is the August birthstone.
-Some of the sand is transported along the beach by waves and currents and then deposited in small pockets.
+Waves and current transport some of the sand along the beach and then deposited in small pockets.
 This process further concentrates the olivine grains, which is why these small pockets of sand are even greener.”

 The article says Rainbow Eucalyptus trees can be found in several places, so I’m guessing the pictures were from the location on Maui.

 We drove up to the Waipiʻo Valley Lookout to get a view over one of the most beautiful valleys in Hawaii.
-There is a hike, which is downhill out and then VERY uphill back, plus you have to Ford a river.
-However, at the end of the hike is the tallest waterfall in the island.
-We opted not to do the hike, but walked for a short ways just to get some exercise and enjoyed the views from the lookout.
+There is a hike, which is downhill out and then VERY uphill back, plus you have to ford a river.
+However, at the end of the hike is the tallest waterfall on the island.
+We opted not to do the hike, but we walked for a short way just to get some exercise and enjoyed the views from the lookout.

 We made a stop at Tex Drive-In, for another tasting of malasadas, which ended up being our favorite malasadas; hot from the oven and a great dough to filling ratio.

-We had a great stay on the Big Island.
+We had a great time on our Big Island road trip.
 In particular, we had a ton of great food, I don’t think I was disappointed by a single meal.
 Also, just the drive itself was stunning.
 The island of Hawaii posses 10 of the 14 original zones of the Koppen Climate Classification System.
-We drove through arid desert, lush jungle, and temperate forests.
+We drove through the arid desert, lush jungle, and temperate forests.

-As always, we were sad to leave the Big Island, but felt our four days were well spent.
+As always, we were sad to end our Big Island road trip but felt our four days were very well spent.